-There were 122 winning bidders from 164 participating bidders out of a pool of 743 qualifying bidders.
+There were 147 winning bidders over 11 rounds.
+There were 186 participating bidders out of a total number of qualified bidders of 726.